spheronFdn/protocol-sdk/nodejs/README.md

 - `Promise<object>`: An object containing:
   - `leaseId` (string): The ID of the updated order.
   - `providerAddress` (string): The address of the provider handling the deployment.
+  - `transactionHash` (string): The transaction hash of the deployment update.

 #### 3. `getDeployment`